 Also, avoid products that contain fatty acid esters with carbon chain lengths of 11-24.
 Look for ingredients that end in ATE, such as isopropyl palmitate or glyceryl stearate.

-You can use our easy skincare ingredient checker to help simplify the entire ingredient checking process.
+You can use our handy skincare ingredient checker to help simplify the entire ingredient-checking process.

 The skin of each individual is unique.
 It’s crucial to keep track of your flare-ups to see if there are any specific triggers, such as the weather, foods, or clothing you’re wearing.